 Adam Lewis was born in Clear Lake, Texas.
 His father worked his entire career in the oil and gas industry, so Adam grew up living in Texas, Louisiana, Nigeria, Scotland, and England.
 After graduating high school in England, he returned to Texas to attend college at Texas Tech University.
 Following college, Adam lived in Houston, Texas and Park City, UT where he worked in various fields within the legal industry, including pharmaceutical litigation, commercial trucking focusing on intermodal transportation, as well as litigation support and technology.
 These diverse work experiences honed Adam his passion for helping others and inspired him to pursue a law degree at South Texas College of Law.
 During law school Adam clerked for Arnold & Itkin, graduating from South Texas College of Law cum laude.
 He joined Arnold & Itkin as a trial lawyer in 2016.

 Since joining Arnold & Itkin, Adam has been recognized with numerous awards for his work, including being named a Top 40 under 40 by the National Trial Lawyers, joining the Million and Multi-Million Dollar Advocate Forums, being named a Sustaining Life Member of the Texas Bar Foundation, and being part of the trial team that secured a Top 20, as well as a Top 50, Personal Injury Verdict for the State of Texas.
 Adam has also been part of trial teams that have secured some of the largest settlements in both Texas and Louisiana history.
-Specifically, Adam was part of the trial teams that secured record settlements in the amount of $171 million related to a Louisiana plant explosion, $357 million related to a Texas plant explosion, and $139 million as part of a deadly pipeline explosion.
+Specifically, Adam was part of the trial teams that secured record settlements in the amount of $171 million related to a Louisiana plant explosion, $357 million related to a Texas plant explosion, $120 million related to a Louisiana plant explosion, and $139 million as part of a deadly pipeline explosion.

 Some of the other recent results Adam helped secure include the following:

 - $92.7 million settlement for man injured in a plant explosion

 - $12.5 million settlement for an injured man by electrocution

 - $10 million settlement for a wrongful death commercial vehicle accident

 - $8 million settlement for a commercial vehicle accident